 3. It can help you stay calm.

 Feeling worried?
 Stressed?
 Bergamot may be your solution.

 Sure, there are many oils that can help you relax.
 But bergamot may be particularly good at it.

 4. May help to reduce the appearance of age spots.

 Bergamot is known to help reduce the look of dark spots, discoloration and splotching.
 It's a go-to herb for evening skin tone.

 If you have kids, you may have gone through a lice outbreak.
 Head lice can be a real nuisance in schools, and though it hasn’t been shown to spread disease, it can be a bear to get rid of.

 Would you believe that bergamot may be helpful?
-Along with other oils like peppermint, eucalyptus, anise, tea tree, and lavender, it can help repel not only lice, but also other irritating pests like ticks and mosquitoes.
+Along with other oils like peppermint, eucalyptus, anise, tea tree, and lavender, it can help repel not only lice, but also can become a natural insect repellent or other irritating pests like ticks and mosquitoes.
 Mix the essential oils in with the shampoo for natural lice treatments.

 Do you have other uses for bergamot?
 Please share with us.